CSUChico-CSCI340/CSCI440-Scheduler/README.md

 I have provided some tools to help you check your work.

 * **Reference solution.** - I’ve included a reference output file with the expected solution for each scheduler you need to write.
 Your program should produce identical output to that of the ref.out file.
+* You can:
+    * use the provided Makefiles and compile your code with `make`
+    * run the executable and redirect the output to your own output file, e.g. `./sim > mytest.out`
+    * use `diff` or `vimdiff` to compare the ref.out file with your output file

 ## Hints